-Your business may already have corporate purposes, strategy, values, and commitments that the circular economy can support.
+Your business may already have corporate purposes, strategy, values and commitments that the circular economy can support.

 3. Understand what circular economy strategy you need to implement

-The circular economy can bring significant benefits to your business by bringing in new customers, increasing profits and reducing costs.
+Adopting the principles of the circular economy can bring significant benefits to your business by bringing in new customers, increasing profits and reducing costs.

+Learn from the success of others.
 Many businesses, both large and small, across many industries, have adopted circular economy principles and strategies.

 Discrete manufacturing in a changing world

 Discover how economic, environmental and regulatory changes are changing the face of manufacturing, and learn about strategies that can help your firm remain productive.